 1 reasons therefor.
-2 (2) provides stakeholders a reasonable opportunity to contribute their knowledge, 3 talents, and efforts to the development of voluntary consensus standard; 4 (3) is responsive to the concerns of all stakeholders; 5 (4) consistently adheres to documented and publicly available policies and 6 procedures that provide adequate notice of meetings and standards development; 7 (5) includes a right for any stakeholder to file a statement of dissent with the Attorney 8 General; and 9 (6) includes a right to appeal by any stakeholder that asserts that a voluntary 10 consensus standard was not developed in substantial compliance with this section.
-11 (b) In developing a voluntary consensus standard, the voluntary consensus standards body 12 shall reasonably reconcile the requirements of this [Act] with the requirements of other federal and 13 state laws.
-14 SECTION 13.
+2 (2) provides stakeholders a reasonable opportunity to contribute their knowledge, 3 talents, and efforts to the development of voluntary consensus standard; 4 (3) is responsive to the concerns of all stakeholders; Commente may not be re 5 (4) consistently adheres to documented and publicly available policies and may not be re 6 procedures that provide adequate notice of meetings and standards development; 7 (5) includes a right for any stakeholder to file a statement of dissent with the Attorney 8 General; and 9 (6) includes a right to appeal by any stakeholder that asserts that a voluntary 10 consensus standard was not developed in substantial compliance with this section.
+11 body (b) In developing a voluntary consensus standard, the voluntary consensus standards 12 and shall reasonably reconcile the requirements of this [Act] with the requirements of other federal una 13 state laws. - Commente SECTION 13.
 RECOGNITION OF VOLUNTARY CONSENSUS STANDARDS.
-15 (a) The [Attorney General] may recognize a voluntary consensus standard only if the 16 [Attorney General] finds that the standard: 17 (1) substantially complies with the requirements of Sections 5 through 9; 18 (2) is developed by a voluntary consensus standards body through a process that 19 substantially complies with Section 12; and 20 (3) reasonably reconciles the requirements of this [Act] with the requirements of 21 other applicable federal and state laws; 22 (b) Not later than 180 days after the filing of the request in a record to recognize a voluntary 23 consensus standard, the [Attorney General] shall in a public record decide whether to grant the
+Commente as well in rev 13 as well in rev 13 14 SECTION 13.
+RECOGNITION OF VOLUNTARY CONSENSUS STANDARDS. as well in rev 13 14 15 SECTION 13.
+RECOGNITION OF VOLUNTARY CONSENSUS STANDARDS. (a) The [Attorney General] may recognize a voluntary consensus standard only if the as well in rev 13 14 15 16 SECTION 13.
+RECOGNITION OF VOLUNTARY CONSENSUS STANDARDS. (a) The [Attorney General] may recognize a voluntary consensus standard only if the [Attorney General] finds that the standard: as well in rev 13 14 15 16 SECTION 13.
+RECOGNITION OF VOLUNTARY CONSENSUS STANDARDS. (a) The [Attorney General] may recognize a voluntary consensus standard only if the [Attorney General] finds that the standard: (1) substantially complies with the requirements of Sections 5 through 9; as well in rev 13 14 15 16 17 18 SECTION 13.
+RECOGNITION OF VOLUNTARY CONSENSUS STANDARDS. (a) The [Attorney General] may recognize a voluntary consensus standard only if the [Attorney General] finds that the standard: (1) substantially complies with the requirements of Sections 5 through 9; (2) is developed by a voluntary consensus standards body through a process that as well in rev 13 14 15 16 17 18 19 SECTION 13.
+RECOGNITION OF VOLUNTARY CONSENSUS STANDARDS. (a) The [Attorney General] may recognize a voluntary consensus standard only if the [Attorney General] finds that the standard: (1) substantially complies with the requirements of Sections 5 through 9; (2) is developed by a voluntary consensus standards body through a process that substantially complies with Section 12; and as well in rev 13 14 15 16 17 18 19 20 SECTION 13.
+RECOGNITION OF VOLUNTARY CONSENSUS STANDARDS. (a) The [Attorney General] may recognize a voluntary consensus standard only if the [Attorney General] finds that the standard: (1) substantially complies with the requirements of Sections 5 through 9; (2) is developed by a voluntary consensus standards body through a process that substantially complies with Section 12; and (3) reasonably reconciles the requirements of this [Act] with the requirements of other applicable federal and state laws; (b) Not later than 180 days after the filing of the request in a record to recognize a as well in rev